WHO ARE YA?

 The Club remains totally committed to grass roots football participation, training and coaching providing activity for players from 4 years old up to adults.

 We ensure that all those who participate in any activity will receive the same high standard of coaching, tuition and professionalism irrespective of age, sex, ethnic background or ability.
 All of our activities are delivered by FA qualified coaches and all staff working unsupervised with children have completed an enhanced level DBS check.
 Further information in regard to these projects can be found on the club website.

 Peterborough United Football Club is committed to confront and eliminate discrimination whether by reason of race, nationality, ethnic origin, colour, religion, disability, sex or sexual orientation.

 Peterborough United Football Club is an equal opportunities employer.
 It is committed to equal opportunity within its own organisation and to encourage similar commitment from every organisation with which we have business or social dealings.

-Equality of opportunity at Peterborough United Football Club means that in none of its activities will it discriminate against, or in any way treat less favourably, any person on grounds of sex, sexual orientation, race, nationality, ethnic origin, colour, religion or disability.
+Equality of opportunity at Peterborough United Football Club means that in none of its activities will it discriminate against, or in any way treat less favourably, any person on grounds of sex, sexual orientation, ethnicity, nationality, gender identity, religion or disability.
 This includes:

 • The advertisement of jobs